adesandr/GliderThrow_Meter/docs/get-started/index.rst

  #.
 Launch your internet browser,
  #.
 Type in the URL bar of your browser "http://192.168.1.1".
  #.
 The main page of the UI of the GliderThrow_Meter project will appear,
  #.
-If you move the breadboard on which the MPU6050 is connected, the deflection values (positive and negative) will be displayed.
+If you move the breadboard on which the MPU6050 is connected, the deflection values (up and down) will be displayed.

 Second stage of prototyping
 ===========================